Section 172 statement

 Building positive relationships through strong engagement, collaboration and dialogue with stakeholders that share our values is important to us.
 Working together towards shared goals assists us in delivering long-term sustainable success.

-Our Group comprises a number of businesses and all engage with each other because the value of working together is recognised.
+Our Group comprises a number of businesses and all engage with each other recognising our ‘we’re better together’ value.
 Each business also has extensive engagement with its own unique stakeholders.
 The Group’s governance framework delegates authority for local decision-making to businesses, up to defined levels of cost and impact, which allows the businesses to take account of the needs of their own stakeholders in their decision-making.

 The leadership teams of each business make decisions with a long-term view and with the highest standards of conduct in line with Group policies.
 In order to fulfil their duties, the Directors of each business and of the Group itself take care to have regard to the likely consequences on all stakeholders of the decisions and actions which they take.
 Where possible, decisions are carefully discussed with affected groups and are therefore fully understood and supported when taken.